VICAR → TIFF

-Drop your VICAR file here
+Drop VICAR file here

-or click anywhere to browse
+or click to browse

-This usually takes just a few seconds
+Just a few seconds

 Conversion Failed